nottrobin/robinwinslow.uk/_articles/programming-principles.md

 This is a list of principles that I respect for trying to write good software.

 At the moment it's very rough.
-I shared it with my ream on our internal team Discourse in this raw form.
+I shared it with my team on our internal team Discourse in this raw form.
 But I figure I might as well share it.
 Just remember it's a work in progress, I hope I come back and improve it sometime, but I probably won't.

 ---